Pixboost/pixboost-react/README.md

 npm install --save pixboost-react
 ```

-There are two components that library provides:
+There are 3 components that library provides:
-* Picture for responsive images.
+* `HiDpiPicture` and `Picture` for responsive images.
-* Image for static images.
+* `Image` for images that don't need to change size depending on the device.

 Library supports React version 14+.

+## Examples

+You can find examples of how to use components in the [example application](./example/src/App.js).

+Example application is also deployed at [http://www.midday.coffee/react-demo/index.html](http://www.midday.coffee/react-demo/index.html)

-### Responsive images
+## Responsive images

 There are two types of responsive images components available in the library.
 Both implementations are using `<picture>`
 tag for [high dpi screens optimisation](https://pixboost.com/blog/optimising-images-for-high-dpi-displays/).